mav-rik/not-sap/packages/odata/README.md

 ## Overview

-`notsapodata` is a TypeScript-first toolkit for working with OData v2/v4 services—SAP, HANA, Microsoft, custom providers, or anything else that speaks OData.
-It combines:
+`notsapodata` is a **type-safe**, **developer-friendly** TypeScript toolkit for working with OData v2/v4 services—SAP, HANA, Microsoft, custom providers, or anything else that speaks OData.

+### Why notsapodata?

+- **🔒 Fully Type-Safe**: Every entity set, field, navigation property, and function parameter is validated at compile time
+- **🚀 Developer-Friendly**: Intuitive API with auto-completion for all OData operations
+- **📦 Zero Boilerplate**: Generated models handle all the type definitions—just import and use
+- **🎯 Smart Defaults**: Automatic CSRF handling, intelligent batching, and optimized queries
+- **🛠️ Production Ready**: Battle-tested with SAP/HANA OData services

+### What's Included

-- a lightweight runtime `OData` client with CSRF handling, batching and metadata-aware helpers,
+- **Runtime Client**: Lightweight OData client with CSRF handling, batching, and metadata-aware helpers
-- metadata utilities for value help discovery, filter rendering and Excel export,
-- a code generator (Vite plugin or programmatic API) that turns OData metadata into strongly typed models.
+- **Code Generator**: Vite plugin or programmatic API that turns OData metadata into strongly typed models
+- **Metadata Utilities**: Value help discovery, filter rendering, Excel export, and more
+- **Deep Navigation**: Support for complex navigation paths with multiple levels
+- **Advanced Filtering**: Type-safe filter builder with support for all OData operators

 When the runtime is paired with generated models, every request becomes fully type-safe: entity set names, fields, navigation properties and function parameters are all validated at compile time.
-Everything in this README is derived from the current source code – every example maps to exports in `packages/odata/src`.

 ## Installation